zeek/zeekctl/doc/main.rst

 be run (deploy will check all policy scripts, install all needed files, and restart Bro).
 No changes will take effect until deploy_ is run.

-The broctl cron_ command performs housekeeping tasks, such as checking whether Bro is running or not (and starting or stopping to match the expected state, as needed), checking if there is sufficient free disk space, etc.
+The BroControl cron_ command performs housekeeping tasks, such as checking whether Bro is running or not (and starting or stopping to match the expected state, as needed), checking if there is sufficient free disk space, etc.
 This command is intended to be run from a cron job, rather than